mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "What happens now?"

-I knew not to tell her the truth.
+It was best not to tell her the truth.

 "Sleep.
 For a whole day."